-Sitting at the keys I love to sing tunes from artists like Bonnie Raitt, Eva Cassidy, Linda Ronstadt - I'm a child of the '70's, so anything around that time period hits home.
+Sitting at the keys I sing tunes from artists like Bonnie Raitt, Eva Cassidy, Linda Ronstadt - I'm a child of the '70's, so anything around that time period hits home.
 I also love John Legend and that whole genre, so you'll hear some of that too.
 With a guitarist or band I love singing swing, Latin and blues.

 I also sing with a dynamite swing female vocal trio, "Sugartime Trio".
 Our repertoire includes The Andrew Sisters and The McGuire Sisters as well as some current tunes like "Hit the Road Jack", "Son of a Preacher Man" and even "All About That Bass".
 We swing and sing from the 1930's to present.

 When a room can come together, with no heed to race, creed or political affiliation, when we can all just feel ourselves at our deepest and most human level, THAT is IT.
 That is why I sing.
 To connect to the music, and to connect to my "fellow" human beings.
 I'm always honored to sing.
 It's where I live.